KITcar-Team/kitcar-gazebo-simulation/README.rst

 Installation
 ============

-The simulation has been developed and primarily used on Ubuntu 18.04 and Ubuntu 20.04.
+The simulation has been developed and primarily used on Ubuntu 20.04.
 Other Linux distributions were not tested.
 Additionally, `ROS Installation <http://wiki.ros.org/ROS/Installation>`_ \
 must be installed.